PeterVranken/comFramework/codeGenerator/readMe.md

 data structure is deeply nested, and actually, it are even two data structures, which are passed to the rendering process:

--   The parsed information forms an object of class Cluster
+-   The parsed information forms an object of class Cluster.
--   The information about output files plus some environmental information is put into an object of class Info
+-   The information about output files plus some environmental information is put into an object of class Info.

 You will study the Javadoc pages to see, which pieces of information to be used from within a template.